dcm0/enclosure-tama/image_recipe.md

-# Recipe for creating the Picroft IMG
+# Recipe for creating the Picroft Tama IMG

 These are the steps followed to create the base image for Picroft on Raspbian Buster.
 This was performed on a Raspberry Pi 3B+ or Pi 4